NEW ENGLAND COAST: Historic Charms & Coastal Wonders

 • Points of Interest.

-• Park Loop Road is the main road.
-This 27-mile road begins at the Hulls Cove Visitor Center and connects the Park's lakes, mountains, forests, and rocky coast.
+• Park Loop Road - this 27-mile road starts at Hulls Cove Visitor Center and links the park’s lakes, forests, and rocky coast.

-• Most of Acadia’s beaches are located along the main Park Loop Rd.
-There are not many sandy beaches.
-One exception is the picturesque 290-yard long Sand Beach.
+• Most of Acadia’s beaches along Park Loop Road are rocky.
+One exception is the picturesque 290-yard-long Sand Beach.

-• Other activities include horseback riding and kayaking.
+• Learn about horseback riding and kayaking activities.

 Hiking highlights:

-• Hiking info: a popular hiking app to download is: <All Trails>
+• Hiking info: an excellent hiking app to download is: <All Trails>

 • Cadillac North Trail - has awesome Bar Harbor views.
 You climb 1530 ft. to the peak.

-—The trail head is located on the one-way section of the Park Loop Road ~ 3.5 miles south of the Hulls Cove Visitor Center. —Rated: moderate.
-Length: 4 mile RT.
+• The trailhead is located on the one-way section of the Park Loop Road, ~ 3.5 miles south of the Hulls Cove Visitor Center. —Rated: moderate.
+Length: 4 miles RT.
 Time: 2.5 hrs.

-Vehicle reservations are required to drive up Cadillac Summit Road during peak season.
+⚠️ Vehicle reservations are required to drive up Cadillac Summit Road during peak season.
+Book well in advance!

-• Jordan Pond Path - a pleasant forest and pond setting.
-Peaceful scenic walk suitable for all ages.
-Go early to avoid the crowds.
+• Jordan Pond Path - A peaceful forest with a pond.
+Calm, easy walk for all ages.
+Visit early to avoid crowds.

 • Directions—car park at the Sand Beach or Otter Point parking lots.